Seahawks-Buccaneers Germany Game Tickets Hit Over $33K on StubHub

-Seahawks-Buccaneers Germany game tickets hit over $33K on StubHub originally appeared on NBC Sports Washington
+Seahawks-Buccaneers Germany game tickets hit over $33K on StubHub originally appeared on NBC Sports Chicago

 The Tampa Bay Buccaneers and Seattle Seahawks are the hottest ticket in Germany.